peterhuang621/MyLearnTLPI/README.md

 ## Skipped Chapters

 **System V semaphore, shared memory..., etc. (Chapter #47-48)**, since they're not widely used nowadays and should be substituted with better tools.

+**Sockets Advanced Chaptes**, since they're not widely used nowadays.